uhasker/getting-things-done-in-next-js/src/chapter7/02-react-state.md

 const setCount = countState[1];
 ```

-Please don't do that though - it will result in confusion since it's very unconventional to manually destructure the value returned from a hook.
+Please don't do that though—it will result in confusion since it's very unconventional to manually destructure the value returned from a hook.

 ### State vs Regular Variables

-You should have a big question in the back of your head right now.
-_Why do we need to go through all this pain?_
-_Why not just use a regular variable?_
+Why do we need to go through all that pain instead of just using a regular variable?

-After all, this is how we always remembered values before.
+After all, this is how we've always remembered values before.
 We simply assigned them to variables.

 Let's have a look at why this doesn't work with React: